 This experience was very worthwhile as I was exposed to a city that I had only read about quite a few times in my international relations courses and in my extra curricular activities. it was therefore good to experience the international Geneva that I had always read about.
 A student - Brandeis University View Entire Review

-I learned to work in an international community Molly R - Fordham University View Entire Review
+It was worthwhile.
+I learned how to budget better and got some relevant work experience.
+Jacob R - Brandeis University View Entire Review

 It was definitely worthwhile.
 I gained a lot from the internship, on how to work, what to do, how to deal with conflicts, how do NGO's work and how does a successful NGO work to make the work be fun.
 A student - Trinity University View Entire Review